A transformer-based neural operator for large-eddy simulation of turbulence: Numerical experiments

 Moreover, the temporal evolutions of the streamwise turbulent kinetic energy $E_{k1}=\frac{1}{2}\left(\sqrt{\left\langle u_1 u_1\right\rangle}\right)^2$, normal turbulent kinetic energy $E_{k2}=\frac{1}{2}\left(\sqrt{\left\langle u_2 u_2\right\rangle}\right)^2$ and spanwise turbulent kinetic energy $E_{k3}=\frac{1}{2}\left(\sqrt{\left\langle u_3 u_3\right\rangle}\right)^2$ are displayed in Fig.~\ref{FS_Ek123}.
 Here, $\langle\cdot\rangle$ is a spatial average over the whole computational domain.
 During the development of the shear layer in fDNS, there is a gradual increase in the turbulent kinetic energy across various directions.
 The DSM and DMM models underestimate the turbulent kinetic energy at the beginning, and overestimate the result in the linear growth region.
 The FNO model predicts reasonable results during the first 200 time units $(t/\tau_\theta\leq200)$, after that the results diverge quickly.
 By contrast, the TNO model closely matches the fDNS data by accurately predicting the kinetic energy in all three directions throughout the entire development of the shear layer.

 The velocity spectrum of different models at time instants $t/\tau_\theta\approx 100$, $t/\tau_\theta\approx 300$ and $t/\tau_\theta\approx 650$ are shown in Fig.~\ref{FS_spectrum}.
 The velocity spectrum predicted by the DSM model is observed to be underestimated at $t/\tau_\theta\approx 100$, whereas it is overestimated for the subsequent time period starting from $t/\tau_\theta\approx 300$.
 The DMM model overestimates the velocity spectrum at low wavenumbers, and underestimates the velocity spectrum at high wavenumbers when compared to those of the fDNS.
 The FNO model is capable of providing reasonable predictions in the short-term, but the deviation from the fDNS results becomes more significant for longer time.
-In comparison, the TNO model can accurately predict the energy spectrum that agrees well with the fDNS data both in short-term and long-term predictions.
+In comparison, the TNO model demonstrates superior performance compared to other models at $t/\tau_\theta\approx 100$ and $t/\tau_\theta\approx 300$, with predictions closely matching the results of fDNS.
+The velocity spectrum predicted by all models exhibit a certain degree of deviation from fDNS at $t/\tau_\theta\approx 650$, while the TNO model slightly outperforms the other models in terms of prediction accuracy.

 We then illustrate the PDFs of velocity increment in the spanwise direction, as shown in Fig.~\ref{FS_inc124}.
 The spanwise velocity increment is defined by $\delta_{r_3}\bar{u}=[\overline{\mathbf{u}}(\mathbf{x}+\mathbf{r})-\overline{\mathbf{u}}(\mathbf{x})] \cdot \hat{\mathbf{e}_3}$, where $\hat{\mathbf{e}_3}$ is the unit vector in the spanwise direction, and the velocity increments are normalized by the rms values of velocity $\bar{u}^{rms}$.
 The sharp peak of PDF can be attributed to the non-turbulent regions where the velocity increment is close to zero in the spanwise direction.\cite{wyp2022} Conversely, the regions characterized by non-zero velocity increments are predominantly influenced by turbulence.
 It is observed that both DSM and DMM models exhibit deviations from the fDNS results in both short-term and long-term predictions.
 The FNO model provides reasonably accurate predictions at $t/\tau_\theta\approx 100$, but the deviations become unacceptable as the prediction time increases.
 In contrast, the velocity increment given by the TNO model shows an excellent agreement with those of the fDNS for both short-term and long-term predictions.